Visitor Access Screening Tool

 - Learn more about how to wear a mask.

-- One caregiver is permitted for pediatric Emergency Department patients.
+- Two caregivers are permitted for pediatric Emergency Department patients.

 - Two caregivers per patient will be allowed for the duration of surgery.
 If your child will be admitted after surgery, please follow guidance for "Inpatient" visitors above.